A numerical study of vortex nucleation in 2D rotating Bose-Einstein condensates: Introduction

 Different models of BEC with one or several components have already been studied in the mathematical literature.
 For example, the minimization of the Gross--Pitaevskii functional in $\R^2$ is studied theoretically in \cite{IGNAT2006260} (see also references therein).
 In \cite{AftalionSandier2020,aftalion:hal-00960881}, the authors study different structures of a BEC in a strong confinement and coupling regime in a bounded domain of $\R^2$.
 Several methods have been developed for the numerical computation of approximations of minimizers of Gross--Pitaevskii energies.
 For example, in \cite{BaoTang2003,Bao2004,BaoDu2004,BAO2006612,BAO2006836,BaoCaiWang2010,BaoCai2011,BaoCai2013,MR3145291,BaoJiangTangZhang2015}, the authors develop numerical methods in several physical contexts and with several space discretizations, which require solving a linear system at each time-step.
 A theoretical analysis of the convergence of some of these methods has been carried out in several simple contexts (see for example \cite{FaouJezequel17} for the classical Gross--Pitaevskii energy in one space dimension, for the one component case, without rotation nor confinement, in a neighborhood of the ground state).
 Another option is to use Sobolev gradients, as opposed to $L^2$ gradients, as developed in \cite{danaila:hal-00432061}.

 In this article, we study numerically the behaviour of a rotating Bose--Einstein condensate (BEC) in two dimensions in a strong confinement regime based on the numerical minimization of the Gross--Pitaevskii (GP) energy \eqref{eq:model}.
 We consider the both cases of one component and two components condensates.
 For two components condensates, we consider both segregation and coexistence regimes between the two components.
 We introduce a new discretization for the GP energy using the Fast Fourier transformation (FFT) scheme.
 We use an {\it explicit} $L^2$ gradient method with adaptive step and projection for the minimization of our discrete energy under constraints.
-We derive a stopping criterion based on the evaluation of the gradient of the energy on the constrained manifold.
+We derive a stopping criterion based on the evaluation of the gradient of the energy on the constrained manifold using the residue of the Euler-Lagrange equation corresponding to the constraints, which we use at the discrete level.
 Moreover we provide a post processing algorithm for computing the indices of the vortices and of the vortex sheets of the minimizers.
 Finally, we compare the efficiency of our explicit gradient method with projection, named EPG, to the method used in GPELab (\cite{GPE1,GPE2}).
 The numerical results of the test cases in this paper will illustrate how an explicit projected gradient method together with an energy discretization allowing for the use of FFT in the computation of its gradient makes it possible to outperform (linearly) implicit methods such as that of GPELab.